DeviPrasad/tls13c/book/handshake.md

 ### AEADs and Secure Channel
 In [Data Is a Stream: Security of Stream-Based Channels](https://eprint.iacr.org/2017/1191.pdf), Marc Fischlin et.al., note that while AEAD provides both confidentiality and integrity guarantees for data, on its own, AEAD does not constitute a secure channel.
-For example, in most practical situations, a secure channel should provide more than simple encryption of messages, but also guarantee detection of (and possibly recovery from) outof-order delivery and replays of messages.
+For example, in most practical situations, a secure channel should provide more than simple encryption of messages, but also guarantee detection of (and possibly recovery from) out-of-order delivery and replays of messages.

 ### The State Machine